 Shallow latch (painful)

 Latching mostly on the nipple rather than the breast is often called a shallow latch.
-In a shallow latch a baby’s tongue won’t be able to reach the milk ducts properly.
-He will find it difficult to get enough milk and breastfeeding is more likely to hurt.
+In a shallow latch your baby’s tongue won’t be in the best position against the breast.
+Your baby may find it difficult to get enough milk and breastfeeding is more likely to hurt.
 Babies breastfeed many times a day so it won’t take long for breastfeeding in a painful latch to lead to sore nipples including cracked or grazed nipples or blisters on nipples.

 Deep latch (comfortable)

-When the breast fills the mouth in a deeper latch a baby’s tongue can work properly during suckling and reach more milk.
+When the breast fills the baby’s mouth in a deeper latch; a baby’s tongue cups more of the milk making or glandular tissue in the breast.
 In a deep latch the nipple is protected from the painful pinch because it is deep in a baby’s mouth at the junction of the hard and soft palate.

 Babies Need a Big Mouthful